peidevs/coderetreat.github.io/_posts/2017-07-17-deprecating-the-ning-social-network.md

 author: rradczewski
 authorname: Raimo Radczewski
 title: Deprecating the coderetreat NING network
+preview:
-preview: We decided to deprecate the social network at coderetreat.org.
+- We decided to deprecate the social network at coderetreat.org.
 Here's why.
+date: 2017-07-17 00:00:00 +0000
 ---

 Earlier this year we deactivated new registrations and most of the features of the NING-powered social network on [coderetreat.org](http://coderetreat.org).
 We decided to deprecate the network as we were not able to maintain and evolve it in the last few years.